 I work with Professor Eric Agol (UW) on characterizing exoplanet systems with transit timing variations with Kepler and ground-based observations from the ARC 3.5m telescope at Apache Point Observatory.

-I am a third year graduate student in the dual-title PhD Astronomy and Astrobiology Program at the University of Washington in Seattle.
-My research interests are focused on determining what exoplanets are made of.
+I am a fourth year graduate student in the dual-title PhD Astronomy and Astrobiology Program at the University of Washington in Seattle.
+My research interests sit at the intersection characterizing exoplanets and their host stars.
 I work with ground and space-based observations to measure the compositions and structures of exoplanet atmospheres, planet masses, and properties of planet-hosting stars.

 You can find my CV in PDF form here, or you can scroll down for an abridged web version.